Ge0frey/copperx-tg-bot/DEPLOYMENT.md

 For production deployments, set up a webhook:

-1. Set the `BOT_WEBHOOK_URL` environment variable to point to your deployment URL + "/webhook" e.g., `https://your-app.onrender.com/webhook`
+1. Set the `WEBHOOK_DOMAIN` environment variable to point to your deployment URL + "/webhook" e.g., `https://your-app.onrender.com/webhook`

 2. Make sure your server is accessible via HTTPS (required by Telegram)